pierremigeon/libft/README.md

 > **"C programming can be very tedious when one doesn’t have access to those highly useful standard functions.
 This project makes you to take the time to re-write those functions, understand them, and learn to use them.
 This library will help you for all your future C projects."**

 Here I re-coded essential functions from the C standard library.
-This was the first assigned project upon joining école 42 Silicon Valley.
-Upon completion, the library is used additional projects in the curriculum which build on this project.
-Best to catch bugs early, lest they wreck later projects!
-The library is also updated as new functions are written along the way.
 The entire library is compiled into `./libft/libft.a` static library file, with compilation and linking handled by a makefile.
 Simply run `make all`.
 The library header file is `./libft/libft.h`.

-That being said, I did catch some bugs later and updated functions accordingly.
-I even added some new functions along the way.
-I've realized now that I have several different libfts floating around, and so I decided to fork an earlier one from my old github account to consolidate everything into.
-This will ultimately be my standard uniform and correct libft.
+This was the first assigned project upon joining école 42 Silicon Valley.
+Libft is used in all subsequent projects in the curriculum.
+The library is also updated as new functions are written along the way.
+Best to catch bugs early, lest they wreck later projects!
+Somewhere along the way, I've ended up with different versions of this library, and so I'm consilidating these here in order to maintain a standard uniform library for my continued use.
 And of course, I want to show it off!

 The functions deal primarily with string and memory operations of varying complexities, with an introduction to linkedlists, bitwise operations, and function pointers.